kroganlab/RMSQv3/README.md

   feature_subset: all # all|highQuality  : highQuality seems to be buggy right now
 ```

-If enables (1), it will run MSstats with all the specified options
+If enabled (1), it will run MSstats with all the specified options.
-(read MSstats manual to find out more)
+To find out more about the meaning of all the options, please, check the
+MSstats documentation

 ```
 output_extras :
   enabled : 1
   msstats_output :
-  annotate : 0 # 1|0 whether to annotate the proteins in the results or not species : HUMAN # can use multiple species, but separate with a "-" eg. HUMAN-MOUSE-HIV-... annotation_dir : /path/to/the/files
+  annotate : 0 # 1|0 whether to annotate the proteins in the results or not species : HUMAN # if annotate = 1, provide specie name.
+It can use multiple species, but separate with a "-" eg. HUMAN-MOUSE-HIV-... annotation_dir : /path/to/the/files # Required if "annotate = 1"
   comparisons : all # or any grep expression that returns a subset of the contrasts file LFC : -1 1
   FDR : 0.05